muxinc/example-android-live-streaming/README.md

+# Deprecated

+Moving forward, Mux is consolidating examples in a single location: https://github.com/muxinc/examples.
+See that repo for a an updated Android Live streaming example (based on javacv) that should be simpler.

 # example-android-live-streaming

 An example app for live streaming from an Android device using the [Mux](http://mux.com) live streaming service, written in Java and C++ [![GitHub license](https://img.shields.io/badge/license-MIT-lightgrey.svg)](https://github.com/muxinc/example-ios-live-streaming/blob/master/LICENSE)